Different Types of Tents Explained (with Photos)

 HEIMPLANET Original Inflatable Tent

 Most inflatable tents are tunnel-shaped.
 They are surprisingly wind-stable – the air hoses sway in the wind but don’t break like tent poles.
-However, inflatable tents are surprisingly heavy because of the robustly sheathed tubes.
+However, inflatable tents are heavy because of the robustly sheathed tubes.
 They weigh significantly more than comparable tents with poles.

 • Recommendation: HEIMPLANET is an experienced tent manufacturer and expert in air tent technology.
 HEIMPLANET Original air tent for 5 people with its large apse offers enough space for a comfortable weekend with friends and family and is extremely bright thanks to large windows and doors.